JalenT4935/JalenT4935.github.io/Final_Project.md

 for more broad environmental tolerances, meaning that they can persist across a broader range of climate conditions.

-I will be analyzing different variables as well (height, diameter, elevation, IV) to see variability.
-From the northern to souther portion of the black gum’s distribution.
+I will be analyzing different variables (height, diameter, elevation, IV) to see variability.
+From the northern to southern portion of the black gum’s distribution.

 # Data: